Jim Jones: Publicity problems

-Formation
+Escape to Guyana

 In the fall of 1973, Jones and the Planning Commission devised a plan to escape from the United States in the event of a government raid, and they began to develop a longer-term plan to relocate Peoples Temple.
 The group decided on Guyana as a favorable location, citing its recent revolution, socialist government, and the favorable reaction Jones received when he traveled there in 1963.
 In October, the group voted unanimously to set up an agricultural commune in Guyana.
-In December, Jones and Ijames traveled to Guyana to find a suitable location.
+In December, Jones and James traveled to Guyana to find a suitable location.

 In a newspaper interview, Jones indicated that he would rather settle his commune in a communist country like China or the Soviet Union, and was saddened about his inability to do so.
 Jones described Lenin and Stalin as his heroes, and saw the Soviet Union as an ideal society.

 By the summer of 1974, land and supplies were purchased in Guyana.
-Ijames was put in charge of the project and oversaw the installation of a power generation station, clearance of fields for farming, and the construction of dormitories to prepare for the first settlers.
+Jones was put in charge of the project and oversaw the installation of a power generation station, clearance of fields for farming, and the construction of dormitories to prepare for the first settlers.
 In December 1974, the first group arrived in Guyana to start operating the commune that would become known as Jonestown.

-Jones left Ijames to oversee Jonestown while he returned to the United States to continue his efforts to combat the negative press.
+Jones left James to oversee Jonestown while he returned to the United States to continue his efforts to combat the negative press.
 He was largely unsuccessful and more stories of abuse in Peoples Temple were leaked to the public.
 In March 1977, Marshall Kilduff published a story in New West magazine exposing abuses at the Peoples Temple.
 The article included allegations by Temple defectors of physical, emotional, and sexual abuse.

 The article convinced Jones that it was time to permanently relocate to South America, and he began to compel members of Peoples Temple to make the move with him.
 Jones promoted the commune as a means to create both a "socialist paradise" and a "sanctuary" from the media scrutiny in San Francisco.
 Jones purported to establish it as a model communist community, adding that the Temple comprised "the purest communists there are".
 Once they arrived in Jonestown, Jones prevented members from leaving the settlement.
-Entertaining movies from Georgetown that the settlers had watched were mostly cancelled in favor of Soviet propaganda shorts and documentaries on American social problems.
-Lessons on Soviet affiliations, Jones' crises, and the alleged "mercenaries" dispatched by Tim Stoen, who had defected from the Temple and turned against the group, were the topic of adult midnight lectures and classroom discussions of Jones' discourses about revolution and adversaries.